-Even webcams are susceptible to infestation from Remote Access Tools (RATs), though they may not be the same creatures that haunt subway tunnels or dank basements.
-RATs can be troublesome and, in some cases, invasive.
-RATs can be used to remotely access a computer and perform any number of functions, including turning on a device’s webcam.
+Yes, webcams are susceptible to invasion by Remote Access Tools.
+RATs, as troublesome as their furry namesakes, can be used to remotely access a computer and perform any number of functions, including turning on a device’s webcam.

-RATs are capable of spying on people, but the problem (in this case) is that RATs are frequently used for other, non-invasive procedures as well.
+RATs are capable of spying on people, but RATs are also frequently used for good, so we don’t want to eliminate it entirely.
 IT professionals will frequently use remote access technology to resolve potential problems within a system that they manage.
-Even some school districts have used RATs to gather photos of students in their home through laptops using a tracking system.
-In some extreme cases, RATs have also been used for blackmailing purposes.
+But we’ve all heard of school districts using RATs to gather photos of students in their homes through their laptops.
+RATs have even been used to blackmail.

-The overarching problem with these types of threats is that anyone who owns a device is technically at risk, and legal protections and repercussions are somewhat limited at the moment.
-The laws that do exist are either outdated or their requirements for litigation are too specific, which hinders the victim’s ability to find reprieve, and law enforcement to catch the criminal.
+Anyone who owns a device is at risk, and legal protections and repercussions are presently somewhat limited.
+Existing laws are either outdated or their requirements for litigation are too specific.
+Victims and police have little recourse.

-Since hackers can safely exploit these flaws in legal recourse, they will often use the information obtained in this fashion to further torment the victims.
-Besides this, the personal information stolen by hackers could amount to a stolen identity, ruined credit scores, and far worse.
+Since hackers can safely exploit the situation, they will often use information obtained to further torment the victims.
+Hackers also steal personal information to steal identities, ruin credit scores, and far worse.

-Another major way that you can prevent issues like this from turning into bigger problems is to keep an eye out for the telltale signs of trouble.
-Looking for signs such as suspicious emails or the webcam light turning on without your permission might be the first thing you notice.
-You can take further measures meant to prevent infections in the first place by using strong, frequently-changed passwords, and doing routine file searches for anything that seems out of place.
+Another major way that you can prevent issues like this is to keep an eye out for things like suspicious emails, and the webcam light turning on without your permission.
+You can prevent infections in the first place by using strong, frequently-changed passwords, and doing routine malware searches.

-We guess you could keep slapping a piece of tape over the webcam, but that’s only a short-term solution.
-Instead, we recommend that you reach out to Quikteks.
-Our trusted technicians can help you keep your PC safe from all manners of threats, including RATs.
-You can think of us as your very own IT threat exterminators.
+You could keep slapping a piece of tape over the webcam, but actually, we recommend that you reach out to Quikteks.
+Our trusted technicians can help you keep your PC safe from threats, including RATs.
+You can think of us as your very own security threat exterminators.
 To learn more, reach out to us at (973) 882-4644.